GouthumKharvi/Comprehensive-Sales-Analysis-of-Blinkit-Using-Power-BI/README.md

 ### KPI Objectives:

-1. Total Sales: Assess the total revenue generated from all products sold.
+1.	**Total Sales:** Assess the total revenue generated from all products sold.
-2. Average Sales: Compute the average income per sale.
+2.	**Average Sales:** Compute the average income per sale.
-3. Number of Items: Track the total number of distinct products sold.
+3.	**Number of Items:** Track the total number of distinct products sold.
-4. Average Rating: Evaluate the overall customer feedback rating for the products sold.
+4.	**Average Rating:** Evaluate the overall customer feedback rating for the products sold.

-/*These KPIs are essential for evaluating the business performance and identifying potential enhancements.*/
+**These KPIs are essential for evaluating the business performance and identifying potential enhancements.**